 It seems to me that one change in focus could go a long way to resolve the controversy.

 The other thing we all need is some tolerance for differing views.
 For example, I may see some benefits and some disabilities to my own high functioning autism.
 There are other people who see zero benefit and much handicap to autism in themselves.
 Both of us deserve the right to hold our differing opinions and live our lives in peace.
 There is no reason that can't happen, though you'd never know it from reading many of today's blogs and articles on the topic.

 I certainly recognize the solution is more than my simple two steps.
 There are still some major ethical questions remaining.
 For example, who should decide if a treatment or therapy should be given to a person who can't advocate for himself?
 Those are the issues our advocacy groups should tackle together, rather than fighting with each other.

-There are also some emotion-charged controversies like the vaccine question that can only be solved by the advance of science.
-Of course, both sides will say, "The question is solved, my way!" but the lack of consensus suggests it's far from resolution.
+There are also some emotionally charged controversies like the vaccine question, which can only be solved by the advance of science.
+Of course, both sides will say, "The question is solved, my way!"
+But the lack of consensus suggests it's far from resolution.
 That said, it does not have to tear the community apart the way it does today.